This is a follow up to our post last night, Brown U. students shout down Ray Kelly.

 The protestors were a mix of Providence community members and Brown students.
 There is a moment in the video where people are asked to raise their hands if they want to hear Kelly speak.
 About half the room raised their hands.

-The woman in the image below related how she was called a White Supremacist for wanting to attend the lecture (at 9:30):
+The woman in the image below (since removed) related how she was called a White Supremacist for wanting to attend the lecture (at 9:30):